home-assistant/addons-development/silabs-multiprotocol/DOCS.md

 3. When asked for the Serial Device Path, choose `Enter Manually`.
 4. Choose `EZSP` as Radio type.
 5. As serial path, enter `socket://<hostname-from-above>:9999`.
-6. Choose 115200 as port speed.
+6. Port speed and flow control don't matter.
 7. Press `Submit`.
 Adding ZHA should succeed and you should be able to use ZHA as if using any other supported radio type.

 ### OpenThread